Data Centers in Kirchheim

 Natural Disaster Risk

 The overall risk for Kirchheim is Low (2.6) as of September 2025.
-The region is geologically stable and well-protected from most major hazards.
+The region is geologically stable and well-protected from major hazards.

 The highest-scoring natural hazards include: